FREQUENTLY ASKED QUESTIONS

 Funerals are labor intensive and require a lot of work from a lot of people.
 The cost of a funeral goes beyond merchandise such as caskets, it includes the services of a funeral director in making the necessary arrangements, filling out forms, and dealing with all the other people involved in the death (doctors, lawyers, insurance companies).
 Funeral directors work an average of 40 hours per funeral.
 The cost of operating a funeral home is factored into the cost as well.
 Funeral homes are a 24 hour operation, with extensive facilities that need to be maintained and secured.

 How much does a funeral cost?
 This is a very difficult question to answer without more input from the family.
+The cost of the funeral varies depending on the wishes you have.
 Funeral costs vary greatly depending on the services and merchandise selected.
+The cost includes all professional services including transportation, embalming and other preparations, the use of a facility for the ceremony, and the purchase of a casket or urn..
 Funeral expenses are broken down into 5 different sections: Funeral Home Services, Casket, Outer Burial Receptacle, Additional Services and Merchandise and Cash Advances.

 What is a Cash Advance?
 Cash advances are charges the funeral home pays to third parties on behalf of the family.
 Examples of these are cemetery or crematory charges, newspaper charges, clergy and church fees, motorcycle escorts and certified copies of death certificates.
 The funeral home must charge only the exact amount paid to the third party and no more.

 What is an Additional Service and Merchandise charge?
 These are charges for incidental items the family may choose.
-Examples would be printed materials, register book, memorial cards, flowers, cross or crucifix, video or DVD, keepsake items or appreciation gifts, memorial portraits and any number of other items a family may choose to personalize the service.
+Examples would be printed materials, register book, memorial cards, flowers, cross or crucifix, video or DVD, or keepsake items.

 Is embalming required by law?
 No. A funeral director must receive permission from the next of kin before embalming.
 Normally a funeral home can require embalming for specific funeral services including, a service with a viewing or if the burial or cremation of the deceased is going to be delayed.
 The charge for the embalming must be clearly stated on the funeral home general price list.